ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

-# Group 8 - Installation and Deployment of Webserver/mySQL Form Fill Out using OpenStack/CloudLab
+# Installation and Deployment of Webserver/mySQL Form Fill Out using OpenStack/CloudLab

-Members: Dimitra Deliopoulos, Desislava Atanasova
+Group 8 Members: Dimitra Deliopoulos, Desislava Atanasova

 ## Project Description
 Accessible SQL form that can be filled out and submitted.
 The data is held in the backend SQL server that is already implemented.